 - Upset stomach

 Doctors recommend this medication if they feel that the benefits outweigh the risks of side effects.
-If you experience the above side effects, consult with your doctor.
-They will adjust your dose accordingly.
+If you experience the above side effects, talk with your doctor.

 In some cases, you may experience the following more serious side effects: